Thursday, February 26, 2009

 Laptops in class

+From updating Facebook statuses to chatting on AIM, wireless Internet provides plenty of opportunities to do anything other than pay attention in class.
+Because of the growing number of students bringing laptops to lecture in recent years, many professors across the nation have started banning laptops from their classrooms in order to ensure student participation and discussion.
 In 2003, Cornell researchers Prof. Geri Gay, communication, and Helene Hembrooke ’83 conducted a study examining the effects of multi-tasking on a laptop during a lecture.
 Two groups of students watched the exact same lecture and took a memory test immediately after.
-One group of students was allowed to use their laptops and browse the Internet during lecture, while the other group was banned from using their laptops.
-Results showed that multi-tasking on a laptop limited the students’ memory of the lecture, while the group without laptops scored higher on the memory test.
+One group of students was allowed to use their laptops and browse the Internet during lecture, while the other group was banned from using their laptops....

 Wednesday, February 18, 2009